Korean Cuisine: The Ten Best Restaurants in Seoul

 Specialising in beef, or Hanu, Byeokje Galbi concentrates on the more carnivorous side of the Korean food spectrum.
 It focuses on galbi, the Korean grilled or barbecued meat that has become famous throughout the globe.
 The thinly sliced pieces of beef are barbecued on the table in front of diners, along with a range of side dishes, to ensure maximum freshness and a convivial and social atmosphere.
 Byeokje Galbi is a refined and lavish take on the simple pleasures of the barbecue in which the quality of the meat is paramount.
 All of the beef served in the restaurant is from a Pocheon farm owned by the restaurant and is specially reared to ensure tenderness and flavour.

 1-4, Yangjae-daero 71-gil, Songpa-gu, Seoul (서울특별시 송파구 양재대로71길 1-4 방이동); +82-2-1330.

 Eulji Myun Oak (을지면옥)

-Naengmyeon is a refreshing Korean staple; cold noodles made from either buckwheat or potatoes, stewed in vinegary beef broth and served cold with cucumbers, pears, boiled egg and a spicy mustard sauce, and occasionally topped off with cold braised beef.
+Naengmyeon is a refreshing Korean staple; cold noodles made from either buckwheat or potatoes, stewed in vinegary beef broth and served cold with cucumbers, pears, boiled egg, a spicy mustard sauce and occasionally topped off with cold braised beef.
 The dish is served in a distinctive stainless steel bowl and is a light and uplifting counterpoint to the heavier Korean classics, and is connected with longevity and good health in Korean culture.
 Eulji Myun Oak has been serving Naengmyeon for over thirty years and is still a favourite amongst locals for its family feel and the sheer quality of its well preserved Naengmyeon recipe.

 177-1 Yipjung-dong, Jung-gu, Seoul (서울특별시 중구 입정동177-1); +82 2 2266 7052.